Multi-graph management

 • Request URL: GET /role/grant?db={dbName}&user={name}&role={role}

-• Description: grants a role to a specified user for accessing a specific subgraph.
+• Description: grants a specified user the role permissions to access a specific subgraph.

 curl -X GET 'http://{host}:{port}/role/grant?db=my_graph&user=sub_user_01&role=WRITER' \